What Is Foundation?

-This types of the foundation are used when the soil below the foundation not having sufficient bearing capacity to carry the load of building into deep soil up to hard strata.
+This type of foundation is used when the soil below the foundation not having sufficient bearing capacity to carry the load of the building into deep soil up to hard strata.
 The major function of the pile foundation is to transmit loads to the lower level of the ground by the combination of friction pile and end-bearing pile at the pile point or base.

 We use a pile foundation when:

 1. The compressible or weak upper soil layer